New data suggest that insect life continues to decline in Kent

 Each print-out comes with two resources, so you can use one for yourself and share the other with a friend or family member, encouraging them to take part too!

-This change makes it even easier for you to participate and contribute to the survey.
-You no longer have to wait for your splatometer to be posted to you.
+Since 2023, Bugs Matter has gone digital, eliminating the need for paper splatometers!
+This makes it even easier for you to participate - no waiting for a splatometer to arrive in the post.
 Simply count the bug splats across your entire number plate and use the new virtual splatometer to get the best photograph possible!
-Just make sure you’ve got the most recent version of the free Bugs Matter app.
+It also helps us reduce printing, paper and postage needs to promote a more sustainable and efficient survey.

 Our new report, using crucial data collected from you, our citizen scientists, has shown the abundance of flying insects sampled on vehicle number plates has fallen by a staggering 78% in the UK between 2004 and 2023.